New MSP Roz McCall becomes first to pledge allegiance to the King

-A new Scottish Conservative MSP is due to be sworn in at Holyrood, as parliamentary business resumes following the death of the Queen.

-Roz McCall will become the first MSP to join the chamber by pledging allegiance to King Charles III as she is sworn in.
+A new Scottish Conservative MSP has been sworn in at Holyrood, becoming the first to do so by pledging allegiance to King Charles III.

+Roz McCall formally joined the chamber as business resumed at the Scottish Parliament on Tuesday.

+Taking the oath in front of Presiding Officer Alison Johnstone, she swore to “be faithful and bear true allegiance to His Majesty King Charles, his heirs and successors according to law”.

 She is replacing Dean Lockhart as a list MSP for Mid Scotland and Fife after he resigned earlier this month.